Be the first to know

 In theory, that should make it easier than ever to find the best, most suitable talent for your roles.
 However, a deeper pool of candidates can be a blessing and a curse.

-Without processes specifically tailored to remote candidates, you risk making a series of costly bad hires.
-While many traditional principles apply, there are unique qualities of remote hiring that you have to account for if you want to find the best candidates.
-And sourcing is one component that can’t be overlooked.
+Without an interview process specifically tailored to remote candidates, you risk making a series of costly bad hires.
+While many traditional principles apply, there are unique qualities of remote recruiting that you have to account for if you want to find the best candidates.
+And talent sourcing is one component that can’t be overlooked.

-To succeed in remote hiring, you need to focus on the following three keys to effective sourcing—optimizing the job posting, understanding the traits of great remote workers, and focusing on the candidate experience.
+To succeed in remote recruiting, you need to focus on the following three keys to effective talent sourcing—optimizing the job posting, understanding the traits of great remote workers, and focusing on the candidate experience throughout the interview process.

 1. Optimizing Job Postings to Source Remote Candidates

 Job description inaccuracy is a rampant issue in the hiring world.
 According to a ZipRecruiter survey, only 47% of workers believe job descriptions reflect actual responsibilities.
 And 58% of job seekers say they have applied for a position based on an inaccurate description.

 This is especially problematic for remote hiring because there are additional factors that will impact the job.
 For example, it’s not enough just to make the job functions clear.
 You also have to lay out the expectations for working remotely.
 What hours is the candidate expected to work?
 Will the equipment be provided?
 How will progress be tracked by management?

 If the job posting isn’t clear about these expectations, you risk getting an influx of irrelevant applications that make the remote recruiting process more difficult.